LaunchCodeEducation/data-analysis/src/chapters/data-manipulation/data-manipulation.rst

 .. admonition:: Note

-   You will find all the assigned reading within each notebook in the GitHub repository you forked for this weeks exercises.
+   You will find all the assigned reading within each notebook in the GitHub repository you forked for this week's exercises.

 .. _cyuDataManipulation: